awesome-kyuubi/hadoop-testing/README.md

 - Most components respect `JAVA_HOME`, which is configured as JDK 8
 - Hadoop HDFS and YARN are configured to use JDK 17, but MapReduce keeps using JDK 8
+- HBase is configured to use JDK 17
 - Parquet CLI is configured to use JDK 17
 - Spark is configured to use JDK 17
 - Trino is configured to use JDK 25